Sermon: Peace with God Through Christ

 Since hope of the glory of God refers to what is commonly called “glorification,” the opening sentence of Romans 5 actually directs our minds to the final, glorified state of those who have been justified.
 All the way from justification to our glorified state being glorified with God.

-Now, hope is tied to justification and what it opens up to us in verse two, we are encouraged that we can rejoice because we look forward to sharing in God's glory.
-That is exactly where we come out at the end of Romans 8 where Paul argues that nothing is able to separate us from the love of God that is in Christ Jesus our Lord.
+Now, hope is tied to justification and what it opens up to us in verse 2, we are encouraged that we can rejoice because we look forward to sharing in God's glory.
+That is exactly where we come out at the end of Romans 8, where Paul argues that nothing is able to separate us from the love of God that is in Christ Jesus our Lord.
 This suggests that Paul has chapter 8 in mind as he begins chapter 5 and that he moves consistently toward his conclusion in the intervening material.

 There is another question as well.
 In Romans 5:1-2, Paul moves from justification to glorification without mentioning sanctification, which we know is in between the two.
 It is the matter that the traditionalists suppose to be his main concern.
 The traditionalist commentators focus on sanctification whereas, if we follow Paul's consistency throughout the letter of Romans, the progression, and how he moves from justification to glorification at the very beginning of chapter 5.